Trump's 'America First' foreign policy leaves U.S. isolated

 Trump sent a signal to the region with his first trip outside America.

-He chose not to hop over the border to Canada or Mexico, as every other recent president has done, but to instead visited Saudi Arabia.
+He chose not to hop over the border to Canada or Mexico, as every other recent president has done, but to instead visit Saudi Arabia.

 It sent a message of solidarity to the Sunni Muslim world — but perhaps an even stronger one to Shiite Iran.